 Mature organizations tend to hire continuous red teaming operations, allowing them to perform several exercises during the year.

 Could a red team service cause any damage or disruption?

 As any other offensive service, a red team exercise could lead to undesirable situations including damage or disruption.
-That is the reason why risk management is a key component of Red Teaming, including not only an extremely experienced and accurated team but also insurance policies to be covered under those unexpected situations.
+That is the reason why risk management is a key component of Red Teaming, including not only an extremely experienced and accurated team but also insurance policies to be covered for those unexpected situations.

 How does a red team versus blue team exercise help an organization?

-During a Red Team exercise Blue Team technology, procedures and people can be trained to test if defensive layers are working as expected.
+During a Red Team exercise Blue Team technology, procedures and people can be trained to test if the defensive layers are working as expected.